emetsger/osf-rdf-archived/src/site/markdown/index.md

 ## Transforms

-The `@IndividualId` and `@OwlProperty` annotations carry two attributes: `transform` and `mode`.
-Annotation processors are expected to instantiate the specified `Function` specified by the `transform` attribute and `apply(..)` it to the value of the _annotated field_ based on the specified `TransformMode`, prior to RDF serialization.
+Fields annotated with `@IndividualId` and `@OwlProperty` may be transformed according to a `FunctionalInterface` specified by the `transform` attribute.
+Annotation processors are expected to instantiate the class specified by the `transform` attribute and `apply(..)` it to the prior to RDF serialization.

 ### Transformation Use Cases

-Transforms are useful for type mapping or value tranformation.
+Transforms have a number of use cases:

-If your Java model represents timestamps using a Joda DateTime object, you can use a transformation function to convert it to a Java Calendar instance which will be typed as an xsd:dateTime type in the RDF model.
+ * Type mapping: if your Java model represents timestamps using a Joda DateTime object, you can use a transformation function to convert it to a Java Calendar instance which will be typed as an xsd:dateTime type in the RDF model.

-If your Java model encodes identifiers using full URLs, you can use a transformation function to decode the unique id from the URL and use it as a RDF resource identifier.
+ * Decoding: if your Java model encodes identifiers using full URLs, you can use a transformation function to decode the unique id from the URL and use it as a RDF resource identifier.

-### Class transforms vs Field transforms
+ * Hash URIs: if you would rather identify your resources using hash URIs, you can use a transformation function to produce a hash URI

+### `@OwlProperty` transformation modality

 Transformer classes that are annotated as `mode = TransformMode.FIELD` will be applied to the value of the annotated field.
 That is, the argument `t` for `apply(T t)` will be the value of the annotated field.